DwanW/dw-portfolio/src/markdown/about-me.md

 Hi there!

-I'm a full-stack developer who is passionate in application design and development, I love tackling challenging problems and have strong proficiency in modern web technologies.
+I'm a full-stack developer who is passionate in application design and development, I love tackling challenging tasks and solve problems creatively.
+With strong proficiency in modern web technologies, my mission is to help organizations thrive with the best digital solution!

 Being a developer is addictive at times.
 “I often find myself trying to come up with solutions to a problem in dreams, and have so much fun on my projects where, as soon as I wake up, I would jump out of bed and go straight to the computer to work on it”.
 That is me in simple terms.